 Conceivably, the problem statement(s) should be solved during this step as the computer provides the probe point values.

 Now, we must interpret these results.
 With the probe point values, we analyze the aggregate and represent them visually using color plots, contour plots, and other appropriate graphical representations.
-We also provide a summary of our finding and possibilities for solving the issue.
+We also provide a summary of our findings and possibilities for solving the issue.

-Above is a typical Results image that would be included in our final report.
+Above is a typical results image that would be included in our final report.